What to Do if Netflix is Not Working on Your Amazon Fire TV Stick

 - After all the data and cache has been removed, unplug the Amazon Firestick from your TV and wait 30 seconds.
 Plug it back in and check if your problem has been solved.

-Hit the Home button go to the App Section, then find the Netflix app.
+- Hit the Home button, then go to the App Section to find the Netflix app.

 - If the Netflix app needs updating, the Update option will appear as soon as you click on the app.
 Choose Update and wait until it’s completed, and restart Netflix to see if the fix worked.

 The Netflix app might not be the only thing that needs updating.
 It is also a good idea to update the Fire TV Stick firmware.
 Do the following to check for updates: